PATRICKSEKATLE/PATRICKSEKATLE/README.md

 - 👋 Hi, I’m @PATRICKSEKATLE
-- 👀 I’m interested in ...Technology especially software
+- 👀 I’m interested in ...Technology especially network
-- 🌱 I’m currently learning how to be softwere developer
+- 🌱 I’m currently a student
-- 💞️ I’m looking to collaborate on technology projects
+- 💞️ I’m looking to collaborate on technology projects especially related to networks
 - 📫 How to reach me........ you can reach me anytime on sekatlepatrick@gmail.com or  always available here +26659816094

 <!---